waymousa/aws-edukit-iot-and-tensorflow/content/explore the code/_index.en.md

 }  // namespace
 ```

+#### Load the model

-Next, we setup the environment with the model which we pull in from the model.cc file.  more about that later in this section
+Next, we setup the environment with the model which we pull in from the model.cc file.
+More about that later in this section.

 ```
 // The name of this function is important for Arduino compatibility.